Michiel1990/r-wallstreetbots/setup/2_raspberry-pi-applications.md

 **!! make sure each is added to .gitignore !!**

 ## ETL/API installations
+Packages needed:
+- for fetching environment variables (such as api keys) from a .env file:
+`from dotenv import load_dotenv`
+`import os`
+- for making the API request:
+import requests

+# for storing the response (raw csv) in pandas dataframe:
+import pandas as pd
+from io import StringIO

+# for writing content of the dataframe (as clean csv) to a path of choice:
+import csv
+from pathlib import Path
+from datetime import date

+# for writing content of the dataframe to PostgreSQL
+from sqlalchemy import create_engine
 >Run the following commands in a Bash Shell:
 ```bash
 # create the dedicated general python virtual environment ("venv")